ibis-project/ibis/docs/contribute/04_backend_tests.md

 Congrats, you now have a PostgreSQL server running and are ready to run tests!

-First we need to load some data:

 #### Load Data

+The backend needs to be populated with test data:

 1. Download the data